What is South Korea Famous for?

 #14 North Korea

 Ironically, one of the things Korea is known for is its northern neighbor.
-The two actually used to be the same country up until World War II, when they were split apart and each half was left in the care of either the Axis or Allied powers.
+The two were actually part of the same country up until World War II, when they were split apart, and each half was left in the care of either the Axis or the Allied powers.

-With the support of the US and other allied forces, South Korea has now developed to be lightyears ahead of North Korea, yet the two are inextricably linked.
-With a shared language and largely shared culture & cuisine, there are definite similarities.
+With the support of the US and other allied forces, South Korea has now developed to be light-years ahead of North Korea, yet the two are inextricably linked.
+With a shared language and broadly shared culture & cuisine, there are definite similarities.
 But I think it’ll be long before you ask Koreans ‘North or South?’

 #15 Park Geun-Hye